Sheetal777/100DaysOfCode/round1-log.md

 1. Learnt about Python inheritence and python.
 2. Did some problems with classes and objects.
 3. Got a skill badge from GCP.

+### R1D10 -23rd Sept
+1. Re-doing Regression Tower of Hanoi and small recursion problems.
+2. Skill bagge from GCP on performing tasks on ML.
+3. +1 lecture and exercise from Udacity.